MetzinAround/practical-classroom-workshop/course/adding_slides.md

 ## Customizing your slides

-The header supports lots of configurations.
+The header supports several configurations.
 They are listed [here](https://pandoc.org/MANUAL.html#variables-for-beamer-slides).

-For example, we could add a *theme*, the insitute where we're presenting our slide presentation and school logo.
+For example, we could add a *theme* or the name of the insitute where we're presenting our slide presentation.

 ```yaml
 ---